 We’ve never been keen to fund these projects by adding to our mortgage borrowings or loading up our credit cards with DIY expenditure.
 I’m not sure I could sleep at night.

 So we do it the old fashioned way – saving what we can in a savings account and doing as much as possible ourselves.
 I say ourselves, I really mean the husband.
-My DIY skills are woeful.
+My DIY skills are woeful and, like many, I’m great at finding excuses to put off the DIY projects you hate.

 The trouble with leaving projects on the back burner though is that they all seem to ‘become due’ at the same time.
 Remember that film, “The Money Pit”?!

-The rebuilding of the garden wall which is a party wall with our neighbours.
+- The rebuilding of the garden wall which is a party wall.

 We are also considering a loft extension to create a bigger bedroom for Ieuan and relocation of Mat’s home office (currently in the loft) to a garden log cabin – which would mean demolishing the garage.